insin/nwb/docs/guides/QuickDevelopment.md

 nwb generates a comprehensive default configuration for developing apps using Babel and Webpack.
 Without any configuration, the default features you get are the same as when using the `nwb` command for project development:

-- Write JavaScript with ES6/ES2015 and JSX, transpiled down to ES5.
+- Write JavaScript with ES6/ES2015-ES2017 fetures and JSX, transpiled down to ES5.
 - Use new JavaScript features which are at Stage 2 and above in the TC39 process:
   - [`async`/`await` syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), for writing async code in a synchronous way.
   - Class properties, for avoiding boilerplate when writing ES2015 classes.